swiftlang/swift-evolution/proposals/nnnn-unique.md

 ```

 It's smart because it will automatically clean up the heap allocation when the
-box is no longer being used:
+unique box is no longer being used:

 ```swift
 struct Foo: ~Copyable {